A transdisciplinary approach to wellbeing

 As fits in with our general research philosophy, our approach to well-being is transdisciplinary, evolutionary and systemic.
 We see a human as a complex, adaptive system, an organism that has evolved over millions of years to be fit, i.e. able to survive and thrive within its biological, psychological and social environment, and ready to deal with the various challenges it will encounter in that environment.
 In the right circumstances, that organism learns from its experiences, becoming wiser and stronger in the process.
 Thus, our nature is to be fit, smart and adaptable, and to continue actualizing our potentials.

 A fit body and mind is one that is not only happy and healthy, but one that is likely to live long.
 Well-being, health, fitness and longevity are merely aspects of an optimally functioning organism.
 Therefore, whatever promotes the one will in general also promote the others.
-That is why our approach is transdisciplinary and systemic: integrating concepts, perspectives and methods from a wide variety of more specialized approaches, including medicine, psychology and ageing research.
+That is why our approach is transdisciplinary and systemic: integrating concepts, perspectives and methods from a wide variety of more specialized approaches, including medicine, psychology, social sciences and ageing research.

 - Ageing, rejuvenation and longevity